Finiteness of Crystalline Cohomology of Higher Level: Introduction.

 Pierre Berthelot \cite{Berthelot:DMAI} generalized the notion of PD structure, the most fundamental notion in the crystalline theory, to that of ``$m$-PD structure (PD structure of level $m$)'' for each natural number $m$.
 After replacing the classical PD structure by this notion, we directly get a level-$m$ version of crystalline site, crystal and other crystalline concepts.
 In particular, we can define $m$-crystalline cohomology over very ramified DVR because a DVR of mixed characteristic $(0,p)$ has an $m$-PD structure on its maximal ideal if the absolute ramification index is not greater than $p^m(p-1)$.

 In contrast to the simplicity of this generalization, we cannot directly apply classical arguments to prove fundamental properties of the $m$-crystalline cohomology such as base change and finiteness.
-The main reason lies in the fact that the crystalline Poicar\'e lemma appears to be difficult in the level-$m$ situation.
+The main reason lies in the fact that the crystalline Poincar\'e lemma appears to be difficult in the level-$m$ situation.
 Bernard Le Stum and Adolfo Quir\'os indeed proved the so-called exact crystalline Poicar\'e lemma \cite{LeStum-Quiros:EPLCCHL}, which states that the $m$-crystalline cohomology is calculated by the ``jet complex of order $p^m$''; unfortunately, this complex is not bounded and its local freeness is yet to be proved (the latter point will be discussed in the next subsection).
 The lack of boundedness and local freeness prevents us from proving as in the classical case the cohomological boundedness and the base change, which we need for proving, for example, the finiteness.

 In spite of this difficulty, we prove in this article the finiteness of the cohomology by using an auxiliary ``de Rham-like'' complex and corresponding Poincar\'e lemma.
 To be more precise, we first define in a local situation a complex that is, if we ignore the differential maps, isomorphic to the usual de Rham complex; we call this complex the ``higher de Rham complex.''
-We next prove that this resolves the direct sum of finitely many copies of the structure sheaf.
-Thirdly, although the aruguments so far are done just locally, we show in the global situation the cohomological boundedness and the base change theorem.
+We next prove that this is a resolution of a direct sum of finitely many copies of the structure sheaf.
+Thirdly, although the arguments so far are done just locally, we show in the global situation the cohomological boundedness and the base change theorem.
 At last, by using these two properties and the exact crystalline Poincar\'e lemma, we prove the finiteness of this cohomology.

 This article is organized as follows.
 Section 1 is devoted to recalling the foundation of $m$-crystalline theory and doing some differential calculi.
 In Section 2 introduced is the higher de Rham complex and the Poincar\'e lemma for it, and in Section 3 proved is the finiteness of $m$-crystalline cohomology.
 Finally, other applications of the higher de Rham complex are included in Section 4.